MakePixelsWork/CoreBootstrap/README.md

 \*)  Increments too fast, updates postponed<br>
 \*\*) Not yet installed, to be decided

-## How To 'Version' within the CoreBootstrap code
+## How to 'version' within the CoreBootstrap code
 ### (Step 1 and 2 are only needed to install a newer version)

 The bolded **LESS|SASS** in these steps define the *less* or *sass* folder of filename you choose to implement.
 EXT defines the extension of the files, if applicable.
 I've chosen to include this naming convention in the entire CoreBootstrap structure, but you can of course choose other file name(s) for you compiled CSS... ie simply styles.css.